Configuration

 sqs |

-The API sends a message to SQS.
-A worker consuming SQS messages picks it up.
+The API sends a message to the SQS scan queue.
+A worker consuming SQS picks it up.
 Used in production. |

 Never use thread in production